 White families in Brooks County joined the massive resistance to civil rights and racial equality that followed the Supreme Court’s 1954 ruling that struck down racially segregated schools.
 Rather than integrate the schools, white students in Brooks County were sent to all-white private schools.
 The legacy of this resistance to racial equality can be seen today.
 As Yahoo News reports, although Brooks County is almost 60% white, the public schools are majority Black.

 When Nancy Dennard started working for Brooks County schools in 2000 after working in other school systems throughout Georgia, she told Yahoo News that African Americans had no representatives in key positions, and some school board members seemed more interested in preventing property tax increases than providing schools with sufficient resources.
 She decided to run for a seat on the school board.

-After losing campaigns in 2004 and 2008, Ms. Dennard began to focus on absentee voters.
+After losing campaigns in 2004 and 2008, Yahoo News reports, Ms. Dennard began to focus on absentee voters.
 The Republican-controlled state legislature had made it easier to use absentee ballots in 2005, when Republicans relied on the tactic.
 In a special election in 2009, Ms. Dennard won.

-Ignoring a sore-loser law that usually prevents candidates from running in the same election twice, a circuit judge allowed the two white Democrats who lost in the Democratic primary — Mayra Exum and Gary Rentz — to run again in the fall general election as write-in candidates.
-Ms. Troutman and Ms. Thomas won again, even though white turnout was higher than black turnout by a little more than 300 votes.
+Ignoring a sore-loser law that usually prevents candidates from running in the same election twice, a circuit judge allowed the two white Democrats who lost in the Democratic primary—Mayra Exum and Gary Rentz—to run again in the fall general election as write-in candidates, Yahoo News recounts.
+Ms. Troutman and Ms. Thomas won again, even though white turnout was higher than Black turnout by a little more than 300 votes.